vibeus/vibe-website/content/blog/how-to-attract-top-talent-without-a-fancy-corporate-office/index.md

 ---
-title: "How to Attract Top Talent Without a Fancy Corporate Office"
+title: How to Attract Top Talent Without a Fancy Corporate Office
 slug: how-to-attract-top-talent-without-a-fancy-corporate-office
 author: Mary Clark Navarro
-date: 2021-02-23
+date: '2021-02-23'
-tags: ["remote work", "remote collaboration", "hiring"]
-description: With remote work becoming more popular, the best way to hire a great team is to rethink what the ideal job looks like.
+tags:
+- hiring
+- remote collaboration
+- remote work
 draft: false
 isfeatured: false
+description: With remote work becoming more popular, the best way to hire a great team is to rethink what the ideal job looks like.
 ---

 Attracting top talent has changed significantly in recent years.
 It used to be all about decked-out offices, snacks on demand, stocked beverage carts, and lots of company swag.
 But today, when [80% of company leaders](https://www.hrdive.com/news/gartner-over-80-of-company-leaders-plan-to-permit-remote-work-after-pande/581744/) plan to allow employees to work remotely at least part of the time post-pandemic, these tactics can feel quite dated.
 Today’s workforce is more diverse than ever with employees who strictly work onsite, workers who come in a couple of times a week, and those who never set foot in the office.